Czytaj tylko na LitRes

 WHEELER.
 No.

 MARLOW.
 Well, it's gone.
 I put it on the tray last night.
 And he's been smoking.
+[Showing her the ends of cigarettes.]
 It's not in these pockets.
 He can't have taken it upstairs this morning!
 Have a good look in his room when he comes down.
 Who's been in here?

 WHEELER.
 Only me and Mrs. Jones.